lzwjava/blog-source/notes/2025-08-15-same-pin-hkunionpay-en.md

 ---
-title: "Same PIN for HSBC Hong Kong UnionPay"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Same PIN for HSBC Hong Kong UnionPay
 translated: false
-generated: true
-image: false
 ---

 Yes — for an **HSBC Hong Kong UnionPay debit card**, the PIN you use for UnionPay transactions in shops is generally the **same** as the 6-digit PIN you use to withdraw cash from an HSBC ATM.